fitnr/lightestbox/README.md

 Note that you don't have to include `lightestbox.min.js` if you're using the jQuery or Zepto modules.
 You will need the CSS, though.

-Run `ender add lightestbox` and you can do the same thing (assuming you have a selection engine running).

 ## Captions

 Want your image to have a caption?
 Add a `title` attribute to your link, and that text will be your caption.
 Don't like the way the caption looks?
 Write some CSS - the selector is `.lightestbox-wrapper figcaption`.